 James had recently left the fundamentalist religion of his childhood and now felt lost.
 He had grown up thinking that outside his religion there was only materialism, but he needed something more.
 Over time he became dispirited, for without a greater purpose in life he could not see the point in pursuing anything.
 When he no longer found motivation to complete his university assignments his partner pushed him to see a doctor.
-The GP offered James anti-depressants but he refused, so they referred him to a psychologist.
+The GP referred him to a psychologist.

 Modern philosophical counselling began around forty years ago with people like Gerd Achenbach and later Lou Marinoff.
 They were academics who saw that philosophy could shift from the teaching format to a counselling approach, to help people with their individual problems through the application of philosophical ideas and practices, such as critical thinking, to their situations.
 That is part of a wider shift known as "applied philosophy" which has taken the discipline out of the academy on a range of fronts.
 Philosophical counselling can be emotionally-attuned also, as found in diverse disciplines and activities such as existential therapy and Ran Lahav’s Philo-Practice Agora.

 In many ways we are witnessing a reversal of history.
 Ancient philosophy met the needs of people like James.
 For example Stoic philosophy was a way of living rather than a purely intellectual activity.
-As Christianity became the dominant way of finding meaning, philosophy was pushed out of practical life.
-It's practices such as evening self-examination were absorbed into monasticism, while its intellectual powers were reduced to being a servant to theology.
-Now, with the demise of religion in the West, philosophy is returning to its old role as a guide to life.
+As Christianity became the dominant way of finding meaning, however, philosophy was pushed out of practical life.
+Its practices such as evening self-examination were absorbed into monasticism, while its intellectual side was reduced to a servant of theology.
+Now with the demise of religion in the West, philosophy is returning to its old role as a guide to life.

 These people are used to the reduction of philosophy to an intellectual practice, which happened 2000 years ago, and so they take an academic approach to philosophical counselling.
-Ancient philosophers, by contrast, were critical of mere academics.
+Ancient philosophers, by contrast, were critical of "mere scholars."
 Philosophy was a deeply reflective and intelligent way of living, but what counted most was that "way of living" bit.
-Philosophical claims emerged from the heat of life, from the struggle to overcome adversity, to flourish, and to be a decent and strong person, and to flourish.
+Philosophical claims emerged from the heat of life, from the struggle to overcome adversity, to be a decent and strong person, and to flourish.
 The best philosophers had fought in citizen armies like Socrates, or lived in slavery such as Epictetus.
-They knew real life and did philosophy from that place, as a flesh and blood activity of the heart and hands, as much as the mind.
+They knew real life and did philosophy from that place, as a flesh and blood activity of the heart and hands as much as the mind.

 That past way of doing philosophy needs to become its future too.
 The future of philosophical counselling lies in getting further away from academics.
 But I think it also needs to step away from where counselling is going.
-Counselling is increasingly a mental health practice, integrated with clinical psychology and psychiatry, because this is where the government dollars are to be found.
-Many philosophical counsellors frame the discipline in those terms, as an alternative to mainstream mental health treatments.
+Counselling is increasingly a mental health practice, integrated with clinical psychology and psychiatry, because that is where the government dollars are to be found.
+Many philosophical counsellors also frame the discipline in those terms, as an alternative to mainstream mental health treatments.
 They secretly have their long-term eye on government money too.
 It is not unusual for them to do this by making crude and irresponsible criticisms of psychiatry.
 But philosophical counselling should not take that approach.
-It is not a mental health service, and it should leave that approach to the psychologists and psychiatrists who will always do a better job, even if they have their own blind spots and vices that need changing.
+It is not a mental health service, and it should leave that approach to the psychologists and psychiatrists who will always do a better job.
 Rather, philosophical counselling is about perspective, meaning, value, about creating good lives and good communities.
 It deals with a different side to life than mental illness.
 Both are real.

 I think that philosophical counselling should not be limited to a counselling approach, either.
-When it began some four decades ago coaching didn’t exist, and when it did exist it was for a long time a superficial activity.
-These days however, serious coaching is more like applied science.
+When it began, some four decades ago, coaching didn’t exist, and when coaching did exist it was for a long time a superficial activity.
+These days, however, serious coaching is more like applied science.
 Done properly it is the application of genuine expertise.
 I think that a lot of philosophical counselling needs to shift into a philosophical coaching modality.
 That removes it from the mental health field and is a much better fit.
 What James needs is philosophical coaching for his life concerns.
 I note that positive psychology coaching is flourishing, and that positive psychology is a natural sibling to philosophy.
-I would suggest a three-way integration of philosophy, positive psychology, and coaching, as per the diagram below.
+I would suggest a three-way amalgamation between philosophy, positive psychology, and coaching, as per the diagram below.